mpicbg-csbd/unet-smfish-seg/notes/notes.md

 NOTE: That this began to touch on the interesting, but mostly unrelated idea of matchings between warped versions of similar images, ala Dagmar's c.elegans matching, but this would be mostly a distraction :)

-# PROBLEM: I want to plot my vector fields and warpings on top of my images?
+# PROBLEM: plot my vector fields and warpings on top of my images?
  How do i do this?

 I think you can just plot the vector filed using quiver and streamplot on top of an imshow???
 But then we have to make sure we have the axes dimensions right...
 I want a way of dynamically checking my screen resolution, screen absolute size, and therefore dpi with python!

-# SOLVED: PROBLEM: How do I know which of my previous training sessions I should persue?
+# SOLVED: PROBLEM: which of my previous training sessions I should persue?

 I need to test my new train/test splitting.
 I think that the new (correct) splitting will help prevent the overfitting that we've been seeing.
 I should find a training session that overfit (in few epochs) and retrain with the new datasets.